joaobizzo/joaobizzo/README.md

 ### Hello there!
 My name is João Bizzo, Im a Computer Engineering student, passionate to learn
-- 🌱 I’m currently learning about data science
+- 🌱 I’m focused on learning about data science with Python!
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help to understend neural networks!
-- 💬 Ask me about blockchain
+- 💬 You can ask me what I know about blockchain.
-- ⚡ Fun fact: ...